 Limited Submission Opportunities

-- NIH Shared Instrumentation and High End Instrumentation Programs
+- NIH Shared Instrumentation Grant Programs (S10)

-- Air Force Young Investigator Research Program
+- Air Force Young Investigator Program (YIP)

-- NIH Director’s New Innovator Award
+- NIH Director’s New Innovator Award Program (DP2)

-- NIH Director's Transformative Research Award
+- NIH Director's Pioneer Award (DP1)

 Limited Submission Opportunities

-Sponsor LOI Deadline (if nominated): June 29, 2017
+Sponsor Pre-Proposal Deadline (if nominated): August 1, 2022

-Award Amount: $150,000 over two years
+Award Amount: $1M-$5M/year for six years

 NIH Director's Early Independence Award

-Sponsor Deadline (if nominated): September 22, 2017
+Sponsor Full Proposal Deadline (if nominated): September 2, 2022

-Award Amount: $250,000/year for five years plus applicable F&A
+Award Amount: Up to $250,000/year in direct costs for up to 5 years plus applicable indirect costs

-The NIH Director's Early Independence Award Program supports exceptional investigators who wish to pursue independent research directly after completion of their terminal doctoral/research degree or clinical residency, thereby forgoing the traditional post-doctoral training period and accelerating their entry into an independent research career.
-Though most newly graduated doctoral-level researchers would benefit by post-doctoral training, a small number of outstanding junior investigators would benefit instead by launching directly into an independent research career.
-For these select investigators, who have established a record of scientific innovation and research productivity and who have demonstrated unusual leadership, drive, and maturity, post-doctoral training would unnecessarily delay their entry into performing independent research.
-By the end of the award period, the Early Independence investigator is expected to be competitive for continued funding of his/her research program and for a permanent research-oriented position.
+The NIH Director's Early Independence Award Program supports exceptional investigators who wish to pursue independent research directly after completion of their terminal doctoral degree or post-graduate clinical training, thereby forgoing the traditional post-doctoral training period and accelerating their entry into an independent research career.
+Though most newly graduated doctoral-level researchers would benefit from post-doctoral training, a small number of outstanding junior investigators would benefit instead by launching directly into an independent research career.
+Applications in all topics relevant to the broad mission of NIH are welcome, including, but not limited to, topics in the behavioral, social, biomedical, applied, and formal sciences and topics that may involve basic, translational, or clinical research.
+The primary requirements are that the research be highly innovative and have the potential for unusually broad impact.

-NIH Shared Instrumentation Program
+NIH Shared Instrumentation Grant Programs (S10)